 - Biostimulation – As the name suggests, biostimulation is a form of bioremediation that motivates bacteria to start the cleaning process.
 The stimulation is done by adding nutrients and other important substances in the habitat for bacteria to start feeding and multiplying.

-- Bioaugmentation - Bioaugmnetation is a practice in which actively growing specialized microbial strains are added in a microbial community to degrade certain compounds.
-Bioaugmentation can be used in conjunction with biostimulation and is especially efficient for waste water treatments.
+- Bioaugmentation – Bioaugmentation is a practice in which actively growing specialized microbial strains are added in a microbial community to degrade certain compounds.
+Bioaugmentation can be used in conjunction with biostimulation and is especially effective for wastewater treatments.

 At FERRO Canada, we offer in-situ remediation techniques such as bioremediation to remove toxic substances from soil and water.
-Contact an environmental professional from FERRO today with any questions about our remediation solutions.
+Contact an environmental remediation contractor today with any questions about our remediation services.